 Day 02: Sightseeing in Kathmandu (1337m)

 A local guide will be available.
 According to your wishes, the guide will escort you for sightseeing.
 Sightseeing may include the Kathmandu Durbar Square, Pashupati, Boudhanath, Patan Durbar Square, and the Swayambhunath areas.
 Starting after breakfast, usually at 9.00am, the exploration of Kathmandu Valley can continue until 5.00pm.
 Lunch and dinner, you will be responsible for.

 Day 03: Kathmandu to Soti Khola (700m) 6-7 hours drive bus /jeep

-About 8-9 hour’s drive from Kathmandu into the western mountains, takes us to Sotikhola through Prithvi Highway upto Dhadingbesi, headquarter of the Dhading district.
+About 8-9 hour’s drive from Kathmandu into the western mountains, takes us to Sotikhola through Prithvi Highway up to Dhadingbesi, headquarter of the Dhading district.
 From here we turn to the road to Arughat.
-Through the rough road from Dhadingbesi viewing the greenery hills we reach Arughat, which is a major town in the region and is divided in two parts with the Budhi Gandaki river flowing between them.
+Through the rough road from Dhadingbesi viewing the greenery hills, we reach Arughat, which is a major town in the region and is divided into two parts with the Budhi Gandaki river flowing between them.
 Then we drive to Sotikhola and spend the night here.